 Targeting: Ensure Spanish users see Spanish pages in search results, not Chinese pages.

-Avoiding Penalties: Explicitly tell search engines this is not duplicate content, thus avoiding SEO penalties.
+Avoiding Penalties: Clearly inform search engines that this is not duplicate content, thus avoiding SEO penalties.

-Technical Implementation:hreflang must be implemented in a bidirectional reference manner.
-For example, a Chinese page must reference the Spanish page, and the Spanish page must reference the Chinese page.
+Technical Implementation: hreflang must be implemented in a bidirectional reference manner.
+For example, a Chinese page must reference the Spanish page, and the Spanish page must also reference the Chinese page.

 <link rel="alternate" hreflang="es" href="http://site.com/es/page.html" /> <link rel="alternate" hreflang="zh-Hans" href="http://site.com/zh/page.html" /> <link rel="alternate" hreflang="x-default" href="http://site.com/" />

-Multilingual websites often target global users, so **website loading speed (LCP, TTFB)** is crucial:
+Multilingual websites often target global users, making **website loading speed (LCP, TTFB)** crucial:

-Global CDN: Deploy a global content delivery network (CDN) to cache static resources of different language versions to the edge nodes closest to users.
+Global CDN: Deploy a global content delivery network (CDN) to cache static resources of different language versions at the edge nodes closest to users.

 An efficient multilingual website requires combining technical details with deep localization strategies.